 Do this so that when it comes time to pay your taxes, you can get as many breaks as possible.

-4. Set up base pricing
+5. Set up your pricing structure

 It’s also important to know that despite what David Rose from Schitt’s Creek says, business expenses aren’t free money back.